 And that is precisely what Angelini and Hartner did.
-Together with a 35-person team, they managed to film the first 5-part season of the web series entitled “The Suitcase”, which would then be presented at film festivals in Bozen, Miami, Seoul, Melbourne, L. A. and Sicily.
+Together with a 35-person team, they managed to film the first 5-part season of the web series entitled “The Suitcase”, which would then be presented at film festivals in Bozen, Miami, Seoul, Melbourne, L. A., Sicily and Rome.

 From bricklayer to actor: Ricardo Angelini’s twisting and turning career took him through a tradesman apprenticeship, via ten years on building sites, all the way to Munich and the successful completion of his actor’s training.

 Soon he was performing in his first TV and film roles, including TV work on “Tatort”, “Der Alte”, “Hedt” and multiple appearances in the TV series “Kreuzfahrt ins Glück”.
 His feature filmography includes “Keep Rollin”, “Die Pfefferkörner” and “Freaks Out".

 Ricardo is also a member of the comedy ensemble cast at the Bayrischer Hof in Munich.
 His work on “Mirandolina” and “Arthur & Claire” saw him grace the stage over one hundred times in 2018 alone.more

 Andreas Hartner, born in 1987, is a South Tyrolean actor.
 Following his graduation from a high school specializing in hospitality, he moved to Vancouver to develop himself as an actor at the Vancouver Film School.
 After successfully completing his training, he worked on a number of both Canadian and American productions.

 In 2014, he moved back to Europe and since then has been active within the German and Italian markets.